ADF Service: I joined the Australian Army in 2007 as a Combat Engineer. I deployed to Timor Leste and Afghanistan and discharged in 2013.

 What is the Nature of your injury or illness?

-Post-Traumatic Stress Disorder, pins in hips, nerve stimulator in spine and major arthroscopy in most joints.
+Post Traumatic Stress Disorder (PTSD), pins in hips, nerve stimulator in my spine and major surgery in most joints.

 What role has sport played in your rehabilitation?

 Sport gets me out of the house and off the couch.
 It has given me the self confidence that I had lost and I have been able to decrease my medication dramatically.

 Being a husband to my beautiful wife and a good role model for my kids.